cyrus-mc/DAT_test/3_kubernetes/answer.md

 2. Resources requested could be greater than the amount of CPU and Memory remaining on the node.
 3. The namespace you want to use may not be registered with your AWS/cloud provider account or the namespace is in an invalid format.
 4. Using the beta api version could cause a pending state issue.
+5. The node may not be reachable because of a networking issue (route to node).